Nagasaki: Transportation

 The nearest airport is Nagasaki Airport in the nearby city of Ōmura.
-The Kyushu Railway Company (JR Kyushu) provides rail transportation on the Nagasaki Main Line, whose terminal is at Nagasaki Station.
+The Kyushu Railway Company (JR Kyushu) provides rail transportation on the Nishi Kyushu Shinkansen and Nagasaki Main Line, whose terminal is at Nagasaki Station.
 In addition, the Nagasaki Electric Tramway operates five routes in the city.
 The Nagasaki Expressway serves vehicular traffic with interchanges at Nagasaki and Susukizuka.
 In addition, six national highways crisscross the city: Route 34, 202, 206, 251, 324, and 499.

 Demographics

 On August 9, 1945, the population was estimated to be 263,000.
-As of March 1, 2017, the city had population of 505,723 and a population density of 1,000 persons per km2.
+As of February 1, 2024, the city had a population of 392,281 and a population density of 1,629 people per km2.

 Sports

-Nagasaki is represented in the J. League of football with its local club, V-Varen Nagasaki.
+Nagasaki is represented in the J.League of football with its local club, V-Varen Nagasaki.